Samerhajj/Course-Summary/Lecture 1/Lecture 1.md

 # User Datagram Protocol (UDP)
 ![Alt text](IMAGES/Pasted%20image%2020230205151244.png)
 ![Alt text](IMAGES/Pasted%20image%2020230205151332.png)
+>A multiplexer (also known as MUX) is a device that selects one of several input signals and forwards the selected input to a single output line.
+It can be thought of as a switch that directs the flow of data from multiple inputs to a single output.
+On the other hand, a demultiplexer (also known as a DMUX) takes a single input signal and forwards it to one of several outputs.
+It acts as the reverse of a multiplexer, directing the flow of data from a single input to multiple outputs.
+Both multiplexers and demultiplexers are essential components in digital electronics and computer systems for transmitting and receiving data.

 ### Using Ports
 - Client contacts Server at a well-known port
 	- SMTP: port 25